kordianw/HW-Info/README.md

 # HW-Info
-Portable &amp; simple HW-Info script - quickly &amp; easily get an idea of the HW you're working on (Linux, MacOS, Windows, Chromebook, etc)
+Portable &amp; simple HW-Info script - quickly &amp; easily get an idea of the HW you're working on (Linux, MacOS, Windows, Public Cloud, Container, Chromebook, etc)
 ... delivered as a 1-liner, eg: useful as part of logging into any machine, such as the one in the public cloud.

 ## Description
 Provides the following information as a 1-liner:
 - hostname (and domain, if appropriate)
 - OS type & OS name (eg: Ubuntu) and version
+- Public Cloud region/availability zone (if available)
 - Distribution name (or MacOS release friendly name)
 - year of OS release
 - Bare Metal or VM, VM type
+- are we running inside a container?
+- public cloud machine type (if available)
 - HW type & model (incl hypervisor type)
 - How much RAM (in GB)
 - How many CPUs (or cores/threads)